Heuristic Search for Linear Positive Systems: The equivalent problem

 Following this construction, we show equivalence in the sense of expected cost and optimal control law between the constructed SSP and the corresponding positive system treated in Theorem \ref{th:main}.

-\begin{thm} Consider a problem on the form \eqref{eq:optprob} with finite value in which the system satisfies Assumptions \ref{as:ABE} and \ref{as:stable}.
-It can be rewritten as an SSP according to Definition~\ref{def:SSP}, with equal expected cost.
+\begin{thm} Consider a problem on the form \eqref{eq:optprob} with finite value in which the system satisfies Assumptions \ref{as:ABE} and \ref{as:stable}. {Let $E$ be invertible.
+The optimal control problem} can be rewritten as an SSP according to Definition~\ref{def:SSP}, with equal expected cost.
 The optimal solution to this SSP is also an optimal control law for the problem~\eqref{eq:optprob}. \end{thm} \begin{pf} By Lemma \ref{lem:EI}, it is sufficient to consider systems with $E = I$.
 Properties 1-6 of Definition \ref{def:SSP} are directly fulfilled by the construction in Section \ref{sec:construction}.
-All that remains is to show that 7 also holds for the resulting SSP, that the expected cost is identical to that of the original problem and that the solution attains the optimal value of \eqref{eq:optprob}.
+All that remains is to show that {property} 7 also holds for the resulting SSP, that the expected cost is identical to that of the original problem and that the solution attains the optimal value of \eqref{eq:optprob}.

 In order to show property 7 of Definition \ref{def:SSP} we apply the method used in Chapter 2.3 of \citep{bertsekas96neuro} to rewrite any discounted MDP as an SSP.
 In the system ${x(t+1) = (A+BK)x(t)}$, the quantity~$||\mathcal{T}(v,a)||_1$ corresponds to the column sums of ${(A+BK)}$.
 The matrix ${(A+BK)}$ is Schur stable for some choices of ${K\in\mathcal{K}}$, since the problem \eqref{eq:optprob} has a finite value.
 In particular, this is at least true for the optimal feedback law.
 By the Perron-Frobenius theorem, we know that at least one column of a Schur stable~${(A+BK)}$ has sum strictly smaller than 1.
 Further, any policy $K$ that results in a stable system~${(A+BK)}$ will drive the state (excluding~$v_g$) to the origin.
 As~$v_g$ is absorbing, all probability density must eventually be concentrated in~$v_g$.